DarkThemeHub/GithubDarkTheme/CONTRIBUTING.md

 * Run `npm Start` to automatically generate Theme.css on Theme.scss changed.
 * Execute `GenerateStylusTestFile.py` and commit the file on PR.
 You can install this test file by going to raw format just like the main theme file.
   * If you edit the main theme file, your theme will no longer be auto updated until its refreshed via theme manager.
 This is why the test file generator exists.
+  * Make sure the test theme is uninstalled when a the new release arrives.
+(Your changes will be released soon after the merge, so you could even just do it on merge).
 * Please only commit `Theme.scss` and `githubTest.user.styl`
 * Use Prettier as a css formatter with vscode.
    * Tab Width set to 4.